 There are four tools in the SEO PowerSuite.
 These four tools cover every aspect of SEO — keywords, rankings, backlinks, on-page and content data, mobile SEO, social media, analytics, and reports.

 These four tools that makeup SEO PowerSuite are Rank Tracker for rank tracking and keyword research, WebSite Auditor for on-page SEO and technical audit, SEO SpyGlass for backlink research, and Link-Assistant for link building and outreach.

 Each tool in the suite works as a standalone desktop program that can run on any operating system: Windows, Mac, and Linux.

-In this SEO Power Suite review, we’ll look at each of the tools individually before rounding off with pricing info, support, and our overall conclusions about SEO Powersuite.If you’d like to try a free, basic version of SEO PowerSuite, download the program here and start installing while you read this review.
+In this SEO Power Suite review, we’ll look at each tool individually before rounding off with pricing info, support, and our overall conclusions about SEO Powersuite.If you’d like to try a free, basic version of SEO PowerSuite, download the program here and start installing while you read this review.
 This way, you can analyze your website with me.

 #1.
 Rank Tracker Review

 The first tool that we’re going to review it’s Rank Tracker.
 The key to a good keyword ranking and research tool is accurate rankings, and Rank Tracker allows us to track keyword rankings from different search engines across the world.
 Besides that, we can conduct extensive keyword research and look at competitors’ rankings and ‘steal’ their top rankings.